dipc-cc/hubbard/doc/index.rst

 The hubbard package allows to find the self-consistent solution for the Mean Field Hubbard Model for a certain tight-binding Hamiltonian and a certain Coulomb repulsion parameter U

 -  Easy calculation of spin-resolved quantities.
-It takes advantage of many routines from sisl_, which makes it very efficient when handling with thousands of atoms, given the usage of sparse matrices.
+It takes advantage of many routines from sisl_ as well as numpy_ and scipy_, which makes it very efficient when handling with thousands of atoms, given the usage of sparse matrices.
    The goal of this package is to include electron correlations in the tight-binding Hamiltonian by solving self-consistently the Mean Field Hubbard model.
 Given the simplicity of the model one can find quite fast the solution to problems that are typically